-The next local and parliamentary elections are in May 2015.
+The next local and parliamentary elections are on Thursday 7 May 2015.

 There are also elections for the West Midlands Police and Crime Commissioner, which was first held in November 2012.
-These will be held every 4 years, the next one will be in May 2016.
+The next one will be in May 2016.

-Sandwell is divided into 24 Wards each represented by 3 Councillors.
+Sandwell is divided into 24 wards each represented by three councillors.

-Each Ward is within a Parliamentary Constituency and we have 4 Constituencies within the Borough, each of which has a Member of Parliament.
+Each ward is within a parliamentary constituency and we have four constituencies within the borough, each of which has a Member of Parliament.

 You can view the maps of the wards and constituencies in Sandwell on the Ordnance Survey Election Maps website.
 We can also provide printed copies of maps, upon request, for 30p each.
 If you are interested, please email us at email@example.com

-Sandwell Council's Acting Returning Officer is only responsible for the administration of 3 of these Constituencies as the Halesowen and Rowley Constituency comes under the responsibility of the Acting Returning Officer for Dudley, based at Dudley MBC.
+Sandwell Council's Acting Returning Officer is only responsible for the administration of three of these constituencies as the Halesowen and Rowley constituency comes under the responsibility of the Acting Returning Officer for Dudley, based at Dudley Council.